11.2 Types of Employment Discrimination Prohibited Under the INA

 Unfair Documentary Practices

-The INA prohibits you from committing unfair documentary practices, which means discriminating against an employee when you verify their identity and employment authorization (generally, the Form I-9 and E-Verify processes).
-Unfair documentary practices generally occur when employers treat individuals differently on the basis of national origin or citizenship or immigration status in the Form I-9 or E-Verify process, or any other process an employer may use to verify employment eligibility.
-This can be broadly categorized into three types of conduct:
+The INA prohibits you from committing unfair documentary practices, which means discriminating when you verify someone’s identity and employment authorization (generally, the Form I-9 and E-Verify processes).
+Unfair documentary practices generally occur when employers treat individuals diﬀerently on the basis of national origin, citizenship or immigration status in the Form I-9 or E-Verify process, or any other process an employer may use to verify employment eligibility.
+This can be broadly categorized into three types of unlawful conduct:

-- Requesting that an individual produce more or different documents than are required by Form I-9 to establish their identity and employment authorization;
+- Requesting that someone produce more or diﬀerent documents than are required by Form I-9 to establish their identity and employment authorization;

-- Requesting that individuals present a particular document, such as a Form I-551, Permanent Resident Card, to establish identity and/or employment authorization; and
+- Requesting that someone present a particular document, such as a Form I-551, Permanent Resident Card, to establish identity and/or employment authorization; and

-- Rejecting documents that reasonably appear to be genuine and to relate to the individuals presenting them.
+- Rejecting documents that reasonably appear to be genuine and to relate to the person presenting them.

-These practices may constitute unfair documentary practices if they are committed based on citizenship or immigration status, or national origin, and should be avoided when verifying employment eligibility.
+These practices may constitute unfair documentary practices if they are committed based on citizenship, immigration status, or national origin.

 Citizenship Status Discrimination

-Citizenship or immigration status discrimination occurs when an employer treats individuals differently based on their real or perceived citizenship or immigration status with respect to hiring, firing, or recruitment, or referral for a fee if the employer has four or more employees.
-U.S. citizens, U.S. nationals, asylees, refugees, and recent permanent residents are protected from this type of discrimination.
+Citizenship or immigration status discrimination occurs when an employer treats someone diﬀerently when hiring, firing, or recruiting because of the person’ real or perceived citizenship or immigration status.
+The INA prohibits this type of discrimination if the employer has four or more employees.
+Asylees, refugees, recent lawful permanent residents, U.S. citizens and U.S. nationals are protected from this type of discrimination.

 National Origin Discrimination

-National origin discrimination generally occurs when an employer treats individuals differently based on their national origin with respect to hiring, firing, recruitment, or referral for a fee.
-An individual’s national origin can relate to many things, such as their place of birth, country of origin, ethnicity, ancestry, native language, accent, or the perception that they look or sound “foreign.”
-The INA’s national origin discrimination prohibition generally covers employers with 4 to 14 employees and protects all employment-authorized individuals.
+National origin discrimination generally occurs when an employer treats someone diﬀerently when hiring, firing, or recruiting because of the person’s national origin.
+A person’s national origin can relate to many things, such as place of birth, country of origin, ethnicity, ancestry, native language, accent, or the perception that they look or sound “foreign.”
+The INA’s national origin discrimination prohibition, enforced by IER, generally covers employers with 4 to 14 employees and protects all employment-authorized individuals.
 The EEOC generally has jurisdiction over national origin claims involving employers with 15 or more employees, regardless of the work authorization status of the discrimination victims.
+The EEOC also covers discrimination in other aspects of employment, including terms or conditions.

-An employer or other covered entity cannot intimidate, threaten, coerce, or otherwise retaliate against individuals because they:
+An employer or other covered entity cannot intimidate, threaten, coerce, or otherwise retaliate against a person because that person has engaged in protected activity, such as when someone:

-- Otherwise asserted their or another person’s rights under the INA’s anti-discrimination provisions.
+- Asserts another person’s rights under the INA’s anti-discrimination provisions.